ExtendRealityLtd/Malimbe/README.md

 ### `UnityPackaging`

-Outputs a ready-to-use folder with the appropriate hierarchy to copy into a Unity project's Assets folder.
-The output includes both the Unity integration libraries as well as all weavers and their attributes listed above.
+Outputs a ready-to-use folder with the appropriate hierarchy to copy into a Unity software project's Assets folder.
+The output includes both the Unity software integration libraries as well as all weavers and their attributes listed above.

 ## Contributing